kratsg/jokes/README.md

 How do you protect your bagel?
 - Put lox on it.

-What do you call a boomerang that doesn't come back?
-- A stick.

 A pirate walks into a bar with a ship's steering wheel stuck to the front of his pants.
 The bartender asks, "Hey, doesn't that hurt?"
 The pirate growls, "Aye, it's drivin' me nuts."

 Why does a chicken coop only have 2 doors?